briankim113/page/README.md

 **Links**: [LinkedIn](https://www.linkedin.com/in/briankim113/) and [Full CV](https://drive.google.com/file/d/17TASx_WMSXJ6O1tZ_aL1LcIfId5fjMrR/view?usp=share_link)

 Brian Hyeongseok Kim is a 1st year Ph.D. student in Computer Science at the University of Southern California (USC), advised by [Prof. Chao Wang](https://sites.usc.edu/chaowang/) since Fall 2022.
 Prior to USC, he received his B.S. in Computer Science at New York University Abu Dhabi (NYUAD), advised by [Prof. Christina Pöpper](https://poepper.net/).

-Brian has a broad interest in software engineering and more specifically verification of security or fairness in software.
-He has studied and worked around the world, such as the United States, South Korea, Italy, Argentina, Sweden, and the United Arab Emirates.
+Brian has a broad interest in software engineering and more specifically security or fairness verification in software.
+He has 3+ years of experience in both industry and academia, ranging from mobile app development and data analysis to software deployment and research.
+Also, he has studied and worked around the world, such as the United States, South Korea, Italy, Argentina, Sweden, and the United Arab Emirates.

 ## Education